apiai.me Docs

 Log in to the Dashboard and open the API Toolbox.
 You'll see every tool available to your account — each with its parameters, defaults, options, and a ready-made curl command.

-2. Test in the playground
+2. Configure & test in the playground

-curl -X POST https://apiai.me/api/process/{tool-slug} \
+curl -X POST https://apiai.me/api/process/remove-bg \

 -H "X-API-Key: ak_xxxx" \